lfranzen/spatial-lung-fibrosis/README.md

   * `scripts/`: All scripts used for analyzing the Visium data with *semla*

+## Get started

+If you intend to replicate some of the analyses presented here, it is recommended to do the following once you have forked/downloaded the content of this repo:

+1. Move the `semla_analysis` folder and content to another location (this analysis path has its own R project file and package requirements)
+2. Download the spaceranger output data and/or STUtility/Seurat objects and place them in their correct locations (see `data/README.txt`)
+3. Install [`renv`](https://rstudio.github.io/renv/articles/renv.html) and install the necessary packages from the `renv.lock` file by using `renv::restore()`
+4. Manually install the packages within the `bin/` folder
+5. Read the `scripts/README.txt` for information about all scripts and their content

 ## Contact

 For questions related to this repo and its content, please contact Lovisa Franzén (lovisa.franzen@scilifelab.se)